Vice Dean for Undergraduate Studies, School of Business

 The level of appointment will be commensurate with qualifications and experience.

 Contract: Permanent contract

 Pension: Defined Contribution Scheme

-Application Process: To apply, please e-mail your cover letter and CV in PDF format ONLY, quoting reference number: NCI0876 to firstname.lastname@example.org Closing date is Friday 7th August at 5.00pm.
+To apply, please e-mail your cover letter and CV in PDF format ONLY, quoting reference number: NCI 0915 to firstname.lastname@example.org.
+The closing date is 5pm on the 28th April 2021.

 The successful applicant will be subject to Garda Vetting and must not have any convictions under the Sex Offenders Act

 We would like to assure you that protecting confidentiality is our number one priority.
 You can expect that all enquires, applications and all aspects of the proceedings are treated as strictly confidential and are not disclosed to anyone, outside those directly involved in that aspect of the process.

 In submitting a completed Curriculum Vitae and supporting documentation, candidates are declaring:

 - That all the particulars furnished in their application are true and correct without omission and that they are aware of the qualifications and particulars for this position.

 - That to the best of their knowledge that there is nothing in relation to their conduct, character or personal background of any nature that would adversely affect the position of trust in which they would be placed by virtue of this appointment.